 This M&V Guide and the NMEC Rulebook are based upon the common concept of determining energy savings on a facility-wide, existing baseline, utility meter-based approach.
 While the concept is common, the CPUC has stated that the NMEC Rulebook and this M&V Guide are separate and not interchangeable.
 As stated in the January 7, 2020 version 2.0 of the NMEC Rulebook, "NMEC is not permissible for industrial operations and maintenance (O&M) or behavior, retro commissioning, and operations (BROs)-type projects except as a component of Commission defined Strategic Energy Management Programs."
-The NMEC Rulebook continues that in Decision 18-01-004, "We clarify that this SEM program is the only program in which NMEC currently may be used to assess savings in industrial facilities from operations and maintenance (O&M) or behavior, retro commissioning, and operations, and operations and maintenance state of the this SEM program is the only program in which NMEC currently may be used to assess savings in industrial facilities from operations and maintenance (O&M) or behavior, retro commissioning, and operations, and operations and maintenance state of the operations and maintenance (O&M) or behavior, retro commissioning, and operations (BROs)-type activities."
+The NMEC Rulebook continues that in Decision 18-01-004, "We clarify that this SEM program is the only program in which NMEC currently may be used to assess savings in industrial facilities from operations and maintenance (O&M) or behavior, retro commissioning, and operations (BROs)-type activities."